conan-io/conan-io.github.io/_posts/2019-09-27-package-id-modes.markdown

 ## Conan default behavior: ``semver_direct_mode``

-By default, Conan uses ``semver_direct_mode`` which means that it will compute a different package ID whenever the _major_ component of the version of its _direct requirements_ is different.
+By default, Conan uses ``semver_direct_mode`` which means that it will compute a different package ID whenever the _major_ component of the version of its requirements is different.
 This is a quite relaxed method with big assumptions: all the dependencies use properly a SemVer versioning schema, my application is not sensitive to new features or bug fixes, and it is ok to ignore changes in options or settings of my requirements.